Paul-Njuga/alx-higher_level_programming/0x11-python-network_1/README.md

 # Network #1 :computer:

-This projects goes introduces the urllib & requests Python packages for making requests in Python.
+This projects introduces the urllib & requests Python packages for making requests in Python.

 ## Learning Objectives :bookmark_tabs: